yezyilomo/state-pool/README.md

 setUser({name: "Yezy Ilomo", age: 26, email: "yezy@me.com"});
 ```

-As stated earlier `useGlobalState` accepts the second **optional** parameter(configuration object), `default` configuration is used to specify the default value if you want `useGlobalState` to create a global state if it doesn't find the one for the key specified in the first argument.
+As stated earlier `useGlobalState` accepts a second **optional** parameter which is a configuration object, available configurations are:

+`default` - This is used to specify the default value if you want `useGlobalState` to create a global state if it doesn't find the one for the key specified in the first argument.
 For example

 ```js
 const [user, setUser, updateUser] = useGlobalState("user", {default: null});